leonorae/HereItIs/PAGE_TESTING.md

 - Current date (for filtering upcoming events)

 ### Data needed to render the page
+- Names of upcoming events
+- Artists performing at upcoming events
-- List of upcoming events
+- Dates and times of upcoming events
+- Images for upcoming events
 - Featured artists (if any) <!--- remove if this space needed for filter dialogs ---!>

 ### Link destinations for the page